 Maybe your parents were open and honest about the family’s finances, or maybe they didn’t mention money at all.
-How you and your partner grew up talking about money (or not) has a huge impact on how you feel about it now.
+How you and your partner grew up talking about money (or not) has a huge impact on how you feel about it today.

-You and your partner should think back to what money meant to you as kids.
+Think back to what money meant to you as kids.
 Talk about your parents’ attitudes, whether you grew up thinking money was a blessing or a burden, and how you handle the financial lessons you learned as a kid in adulthood.

 Sure, it’s probably not the first topic you want to chat about (“I’m a Sagittarius, I like long walks on the beach, and I owe $5,000 on my credit card”), but you can’t — and shouldn’t — avoid the discussion forever.

-Choose a random item, whether it’s new shoes, a car or a concert ticket.
+Choose a random item, whether it’s shoes, a car or a concert ticket.
 Ask your partner: What’s your limit?
 How much are you willing to pay for these types of things?
 What’s considered an appropriate amount to pay is personal, so don’t be surprised if you come up with very different answers.

 WHAT’S YOUR CREDIT SCORE?

 These three numbers are some of the most impactful ones you’ll exchange (next to, of course, the digits you handed over the night you met).
 Your credit scores are an indicator to lenders of your ability to responsibly borrow money, and they'll have a big impact on your financial future.
 For instance, if you’re planning on buying a home together — or even just renting a place — your credit health will matter.